 In this alternative NSSMF would not necessarily become aware of scaling.

 Step 3 in Figure 7.11-1 in [3], i.e., VNF instance scaling procedure, refers to Clause 4.2.3 in [1] which specifies scaling procedures via interactions with NFV-MANO.
-This is against the requirement mentioned above for allowing seamless integration with the de-facto standards as well as NFV-MANO deployment for CNF LCM.
+This is against the requirement mentioned above for allowing seamless integration with the de-facto standards as well as NFV-MANO deployment for cloud-native VNF LCM.

 4.3 Proposed Requirements